mdjkenna/GraphStateMachine/README.md

 #### OutgoingTransitionHandler - Before Leaving

-`OutgoingTransitionHandler` executes custom logic before leaving a vertex - that is, before any outgoing transitions are explored from the current vertex.
-This handler is invoked when the state machine is about to consider transitions away from the current state.
-It allows you to control whether transitions should occur at all, making it useful for implementing conditional navigation logic.
+`OutgoingTransitionHandler` executes logic before any outgoing transitions from the current vertex are explored.
+It allows you to prevent transitions altogether, making it ideal for conditional navigation.

 ```kotlin
 addVertex(conditionalState) {